 "The government of Laos has enthusiastically embraced the positive deviance approach."
 Credit: UNICEF

 Covid-19 has accompanied the project’s rollout from the outset.
 It has provided unique challenges to the essential processes but not stopped progress entirely.
 In Nepal, the pandemic triggered an adjustment of government priorities, travel restrictions, and fewer opportunities for KIX to interact with critical in-country stakeholders and to build relationships.

-Rather than put the whole research ‘on hold’, the UNICEF research team co-implemented a series of eight ‘Technical Co-Creation’ sessions with technical experts from the Ministry of Education, Science and Technology (MoEST), the Center for Education and Human Resource Development (CEHRD), the Education Review Office (ERO) and local academics between January to May 2021.
+Rather than put the whole research ‘on hold’, the UNICEF research team co-implemented a series of eight ‘Technical Co-Creation’ sessions with technical experts from the Ministry of Education, Sport and Technology (MoEST), the Center for Education and Human Resource Development (CEHRD), the Education Review Office (ERO) and local academics between January to May 2021.
 Based on demand and under the leadership of the Nepal MoEST, additional ‘Hands-On Co-Creation’ sessions were organized for mid-level and junior Ministry staff on data preparation and analysis.

-Mr. Shankar Bahadur Thapa, Under Secretary in the CEHRD of the MoEST said: “The collaboration with the DMS research team is valuable as we are not just presented with the outcomes of the analysis but are also looking at what elements of this analysis can be embedded in our data system to strengthen its analytical features.”
+Mr. Shankar Bahadur Thapa, Under Secretary in the CEHRD of the MoEST said: “The collaboration with the DMS team is valuable as we are not just presented with the outcomes of the analysis but are also looking at what elements of this analysis can be embedded in our data system to strengthen its analytical features.”

-Renaud Comba, Manager for the DMS research in UNICEF said: “The research wouldn't have been what it is without KIX.
+Renaud Comba, Research Manager for the DMS research in UNICEF said: “The research wouldn't have been what it is without KIX.
 It is one of those rare research grants which align exactly with the ambitions and vision of DMS.
 It allows us to work hand-in-hand with Education Ministries to co-create the research from the outset - so that it responds exactly to their policy priorities.”